 In some instances, the general contractor (direct contractor) may obtain a Mechanic's Lien Release Bond and record it prior to the filing of the foreclosure action or even after a suit is filed.
 In that case, the lawsuit should be brought or amended, to bring the claim on that Release Bond and the lien should be released.
 The required amount of the release bond is 125% of the lien amount.
-(Civil Code § 8424(b)).
-Mechanic's Lien Release Bond and record it prior to the filing of the foreclosure action or even after a suit is filed.
-In that case, the lawsuit should be brought or amended, to bring the claim on that Release Bond and the lien should be released.
-The required amount of the release bond is 125% of the lien amount.
-(Civil Code § 8424(b)).
+(California Civil Code § 8424(b)).